TotalDwarf03/busbee/src/datasets/README.md

 This layer was then exported to a GeoJSON file for use in the frontend application (`./routes/route-points.geojson`).

-**Note:** Unfortunately, this dataset is never actually used in the frontend application as I was unable to complete the final step of ensuring that the points were in the correct order along each route (see below).
+**Note:** Unfortunately, this dataset is never actually used in the frontend application - nor has it been added to source control - as I was unable to complete the final step of ensuring that the points were in the correct order along each route (see below).
 However, I have documented the intended process for completeness.

 ##### Fixing Point Order to Match Route (Not Completed)